-- Use a waterproof backpack cover- Some packs include a rain cover and sometimes you need to buy one separately.
-These work like rain jackets for your backpack.
+- Use a waterproof rain cover for your backpack- Some packs include a rain cover and sometimes you need to buy one separately.
+Rain covers work like rain jackets for your backpack.
 They are made of durable waterproof materials like silicon-coated nylon or polyester.
-They usually attach with elastic around the edges and a couple of straps with velcro or buckles to hold them in place.
+They usually attach with elastic around the edges and a couple of straps with hook and loop or buckles to hold them in place.
 Make sure you choose a rain cover that matches the size of your pack.

 - Line the inside of your backpack with a trash compactor bag- This a popular trick in the ultralight community.
 Simply open the bag and put it in your empty backpack like you’re replacing the trash bag in a trash can.
 Pack all of your gear in the bag then twist the top closed.
 These lightweight bags are completely waterproof and help to keep your gear dry.
 Because they are so thin, they don’t reduce the volume of your backpack.

-- Use dry sacks to protect sensitive items- These can keep your gear dry, even if they are completely submerged underwater.
-They work great for protecting items that are the most important like your sleeping bag or camera.
+- Use dry bags to protect sensitive items- These can keep your gear dry, even if they are completely submerged underwater.
+They work great for protecting items that are the most important like your quilt or camera.